 Testing Contact Information

-Initial admission selections are based on a holistic assessment of the criteria listed below:
+Initial admission selections are competitive and based on a holistic assessment of the criteria listed below:

 High school students must graduate from standard (private) or accredited (public) high schools.
 (See Home School Requirements for additional information.)